Want to be the next Nick D'Aloisio who at the ripe old age of 17 sold his smartphone app to Yahoo for $27 million?

 70% - Thematic programming exercises

 There are 6 weekly programming assignments over the first 7 weeks.
 These labs are designed to help students learn the android programming environment and key programming paradigms.
 Assignments are done individually.
+Each lab will receive the same percentage of the grade.

 Each student will demonstrate their standalone MyRuns5 (after lab 5 is complete).
 We will meet on the green to assess your app.
 You will be asked to demo two activities: walking around the green and running (if you don't feel up to running we will find someone to run with your phone).